CanopyTax/kremling.js.org/docs/README.md

 # Kremling
-Kremling is an npm library for writing css with React.
-It uses [React hooks](https://reactjs.org/hooks), is only 4kb gzipped, and requires no changes to your webpack config or build process.
+Kremling is an npm library for writing CSS with React.
+It is only 4kb gzipped, and requires no changes to your webpack config or build process.

 [Kremling Github page](https://github.com/CanopyTax/kremling)

 [Walkthrough](/walkthrough/getting-started.md)

+## Motivation
+Why use Kremling over say, CSS Modules?

+1. **Option to use [React hooks](https://reactjs.org/hooks)**.
+Kremling is bleeding edge. :)
+2. **Readable class names**.
+In your browser dev tools, `<div class="card">` is easier to understand than `<div class="23fgh_es56_card">`.
+3. **Make it easy to [conditionally apply css](walkthrough/conditional-css.md)**.
+We can do better than ternaries for changing a DOM element's CSS classes.
+4. **Remove unused CSS from the DOM**.
+When there are no more components that are using a CSS class, the `<style>` element for those components should be removed from the DOM.
+5. [**Scoped css**](concepts/scoped-css.md).
+Have CSS rules apply to a component and its children, but no other components.
+Allow for cascading rules within a "scope".

-## Hooks example
+## Hooks
+Hooks are a part of React and Kremling likes them because it makes code extremely functional.
+(Joel help)

+### Example with hooks
 ```jsx
 import {useCss} from 'kremling'